lubianat/kudos_wikibase/README.md

 * "P6" - The "instance of" property, used for categorizing the entities in the Wikibase by type, present on most items.
 * "P15" - The property for the numeric Nouns ID for each proposal
-* "P21" - The property for the Nouns URL of the proposal
+* "P21" - The property for the Nouns https://github.com/LeMyst/WikibaseIntegrator/blob/4f2bcee7d1a869d651bd6ed4bea2f7134c16657d/wikibaseintegrator/models/claims.py#L51URL of the proposal

 Besides substituting these PIDs, the installation in a new Wikibase also needs to take into account  and substitute in the code 3 different QIDs: